 St. Kate's has been educating nurses for more than 80 years.
-Our bachelor's program in nursing offers extensive coursework, dedicated professors and numerous clinical sites throughout the Twin Cities.
+Our fully accredited bachelor's program in nursing offers extensive coursework, dedicated professors and numerous clinical sites throughout the Twin Cities.
 You'll be prepared to work in a variety of settings, such as hospitals, long-term and assisted living facilities, hospices, school systems and community agencies.

 Students are active learners in a dynamic applied-learning environment.
 Students progress through the nursing curriculum as a cohort.
 The curriculum builds on students’ liberal arts backgrounds and provides a firm foundation in inter-professional team collaboration.
 You will learn to: